antaresproject/docs/docs/services/twig.md

 products|array_get('products.desk')
 ```

-It supports all Laravel helpers that operate on boards.
+It operates all Laravel helpers which in turn operate on boards.
 More information can be found [here](https://laravel.com/docs/5.2/helpers).

 ### stringify